vitorbiten/maintenance-app/README.md

 </div>

-It runs the lint, tests suite, and then in case of a push/merge to main, [Github Tag Action](https://github.com/anothrNick/github-tag-action) bumps the version using #major, #minor (default), #patch or #none tags in the commit message, the last step is to create the tag, triggering the CD step.
+It runs the lint, tests suite, and then in case of a push/merge to main, [Github Tag Action](https://github.com/anothrNick/github-tag-action) bumps the version using #major, #minor (default), #patch or #none tags in the commit message.
+After the bump a tag is created, triggering the Build and Deploy workflow.

 ## ☁ CD